 We are currently developing a "grading rubric" to measure the correctness and completeness of the semantic KBs produced by Tractor against manually produced "gold standard" semantic KBs.
 We will then have to produce those gold standard KBs, and compare them with those produced by Tractor.
-It is not yet clear whether that comparison could be done automatically, or would require human grading.
 We hope to report on this grading rubric, and on Tractor's grades in a future paper.

 Nevertheless, we can now evaluate how general the mapping rules are, and whether they are perhaps overly general.
 The generality of the rules will be tested through examination of how often the mapping rules fire on a "test" dataset, not previously examined.
 We'll look at the amount of syntactic and semantic data there are in the processed graphs from our test and training sets.
 We'll also look at how many mistakes Tractor makes on the test dataset, to test for over-generality.
 Combined, these three experiments will show that our rules are general, but not overly so, that the amount of semantic data in the resultant semantic KBs is quite high, and that the degree of semantization compares well with that of our training sets.